 7-20-11 Cornell Road to Oregon Zoo 30+ miles of Wildwood Trail completed

 I have to admit, the only reasons I was looking forward to doing this final segment was to A: See a few tiny areas I hadn’t been to yet and B: Get ‘er done.
 The trail topography is steepest here and very muddy, kind of a double whammy.
 If you’re not wearing bug spray at this slow pace, you’re going to exhaust your list of expletives in the first mile.
-But don’t worry about smelling like Cutter or Off!, your scent will be handily overpowered by the constant stream of perfume-drenched joggers that pass you.
-This is a curiosity to me: what exactly are they all dolled up for?
+But don’t worry about smelling like Cutter or Off!, you will be easily overpowered by the constant stream of perfume-drenched joggers that pass you.
+This is an annoying curiosity to me: What exactly are they all dolled up for, chipmunks?
+Slugs?
 Each other?
 I started noticing them around Firelane 1.
 The closer you get to the city, the closer you get to “civilization” and all its bizarre vicissitudes.

-Besides the traffic noise, which is an ever present drone in the forest here, there is the delightful traffic atmosphere.
-Exhaust fumes hang in the humid air around Cornell and Burnside Roads so thickly that your tongue tastes like WD-40 after about 10 minutes.
+Besides the traffic noise, which is an ever present drone in the south end of Forest Park, there’s the atmosphere.
+Exhaust fumes hang in the sticky air around Cornell and Burnside Roads so thickly that your tongue tastes like WD-40 after about 10 minutes.
 Luckily, I met a friendly trail runner who walked with me to Pittock Mansion and helped improve my mood–Thanks, Gary!
-But it would have taken Prozac in a Pez dispenser to keep me smiling on through to the Oregon Zoo, that was chaos in a bottle.
-Cars crawling around an over-stuffed parking lot in the heat, ice cream streaked children screaming and crying and running around everywhere, angry parents alternately barking at their children and honking their horns at imaginary enemies.
+But it would have taken Prozac in a Pez dispenser to keep me smiling on through to the Oregon Zoo, that stretch was chaos.
+Cars crawling around an over-stuffed parking lot in the heat, ice cream-streaked children screaming and crying and running around everywhere, angry parents alternately barking at their children and honking their horns at imaginary enemies.
 Bedlam.
 Suffice it to say, this was the one time I did not take a few minutes to pause at my turning point to soak up the ambiance.
-The one pocket of calm in the entire day was the all-to-brief section that overlooks the Japanese Gardens.
+The one pocket of calm in the entire day was an all-to-brief section overlooking the Japanese Gardens.
 I peered a hundred feet down and spotted a few fluorescent colored Koi trolling the reflecting pools below like plump orange submarines.
 They were the only real wildlife of note all day.

-The last half mile heralds the time for your favorite game and mine: “Where the #%@! is the trail?”
+The last half mile heralds your favorite game and mine: “Where the #%@! is the trail?”
 Once you cross over SW Knights Boulevard, all bets are off.
 There is a trail junction every hundred yards on average and the ones that are labeled are labeled wrong, and I mean really wrong.
 I made it this far without losing my way once but now I was pausing every fifteen minutes and squinting at the map.
 The trick is that the exorbitantly priced “Hiking and Running Guide to Forest Park” does not show much detail in this section of the index map and the separate map blow-ups that come with it omit it entirely.
 I stopped a handful of locals and tried to get a bearing but they didn’t have a clue, either.
-In the end, I put in an extra half mile backtracking things and wandering around parking lots.
+What do they do, wander around for hours until they smell their house?
+In the end, I put in an extra half mile backtracking and wandering around parking lots.
 Alex, I don’t know how you survived this section in the dark at the end of your Wildwood marathon.
 I would have been sending up flares and waiting for the helicopters.

 10.5 miles today, 61 miles cumulative total

 Well, it’s done.
-I’m proud and feelin’ pretty sanctimonious about all my confirmed suspicions about staying as far away from the city as possible and hiking at off hours to avoid the hordes.
+I’m proud.
 I received nary a bug bite in 61 miles thanks to copious amounts of spray, an accomplishment unrealized in years past.
-I also managed to wake up each following day with zero soreness, a miracle in itself.
+I also managed to wake up each following day with zero soreness, a miracle in itself, don’t ask me how.
 Mt.
-Hood is still melting, so I think I’ll do all the roads and firelanes next to cover August.
+Hood isn’t done melting, so I think I’ll do all the roads and firelanes next to cover August.
 This time, I might even wear a pack.